How Much Is Bus Fleet Idle Time Costing You?

 How Automated Idle Monitoring Works

 BusFleetAI connects to Saucon TDS, Zonar, or Geotab and monitors vehicle activity in real time.
-You define the idle threshold — 10 minutes, 15 minutes, whatever fits your operation.
+For a detailed look at what one of these platforms offers natively and where BusFleetAI extends it, see our guide on Saucon TDS fleet monitoring capabilities.
+You define the idle threshold, 10 minutes, 15 minutes, whatever fits your operation.
 When a bus exceeds it, your designated recipients receive an alert with the vehicle ID, location, and duration.
+Approximately 20% of commercial vehicles inspected are placed out of service for vehicle maintenance violations (FMCSA), and fleets that monitor idle patterns often catch broader maintenance and operational issues earlier.
 Idle events are also compiled in the daily summary report so you can track trends over time and target coaching where it has the most impact.